Algorithm development

 Then, can you download the revised JSON file so you can update it in your algorithm repository?

 Use the algorithm_store.json which is present in your algorithm code repository to fill in most of the details.
+Note, however, that not everything is prefilled and you also need to adjust some existing fields.
+Which fields do you need to adjust?

 You can find the revised JSON file on the page with the algorithm details.